 We cannot erase what has happened to us, but we can heal and restore the after effects of traumatic experiences.
 In order to fully recover from traumatic experiences you must thoroughly process the painful emotions.
 For years, my brain tried to block the painful memories of sexual abuse and attempted rape.
-I thought if I pretended it never happened then it would be true.
+I thought by blocking it.
 It wouldn’t be real anymore.
 I was ashamed and I thought if anybody found out I would be in big trouble.
-I didn’t want anybody to find out about the sexual abuse for a fear of breaking up a relationship and what would happen if I told.
+I didn’t want anybody to find out about the sexual abuse for a fear of breaking up a relationship and what would happen if I told?
 Would they believe me?
-It was awful way to live.
-And I lived that way for fifteen years.
-It’s funny how somebody does something to us and somehow we think it’s our fault.
+It was the most heartbreaking experiences in my life.
+I had settled to remain that way for fifteen years.
+Somehow, despite someone doing something to me.
+I had really thought it was my fault.

 I did confess about the attempted rape probably six months to a year after to a family member.
 This was a person that whom my family and I had known for a short while, but I felt I had no reason not to trust him.
 Plus, I was a little naïve 15-year-old and he was in his 30s.
 I certainly was not thinking he would want to have sexual relations with a little girl.
 Boy was I wrong.
-Thankfully we had learned defense tactics in school for situations like these and although I was scared as hell to use them I tried anyway.
+Thankfully we had learned defense tactics in school for situations like these and although I was frightened to use them.
+I tried anyway.
 I was not going to let another man overpower me like that again.
-And it worked.
-I ran out of that house and ran as fast as I could home.
-I was throwing up along the way, but I still ran like hell.
+I was able to escape and I ran as fast as I could home.
+I was throwing up along the way, but I still ran as fast as I could.
 I was so scared he was going to come after me.

 When I finally made it home I had found out that a family member had been trying to call his apartment because he was wondering what was taking so long.
 He said that the line was off the hook and he was getting worried.
-A disgusted feeling came over me that this man had this all planned out.
-I wanted to die.
+A disgusted feeling came over me that this man must have it all planned out.
+I was mortified.
 I just told him we were outside because I was too scared to tell him the truth.
-This man was confronted after I confessed what had happened and his response was that I went there to have sex with him.
-I was completely baffled.
-I definitely knew at 15 that I was not out looking for sexual relationships, especially with a man who much older than me.
+This man was confronted after I confessed what had happened.
+His response was that I went there to have sex with him.
+I was completely astonished.
+I definitely knew at 15 that I was not out looking for sexual relations with a man who much older than me.
 I never pressed any charges against this man, but God has definitely served justice on my behalf.

-Due to the sexual abuse and attempted rape every relationship I had been really hard for me and I was never really fully invested in the relationship for a fear of them finding out.
+Due to the sexual abuse and attempted rape every relationship I had been really challenging.
+I was never really fully invested in the relationship for a fear of them finding out.
 I thought they would think less of me and not want me anymore.
 Although there were many times when I just wanted to blurt it out, but I just couldn’t.
 I began to engage in a lot of unhealthy relationships.
-I had figured the worst has already happened what could be worse.
-What a way to think.
+I had figured the worst has already happened what could be worse?

 When I had finally been in a committed relationship and tried to share what had happend to me I had gotten the most shocking response, “So, what did you do for him to want to do that.”
 I could not believe my ears.
-Here I loved this person and they had the audacity to ask me that.
-Why would I asked to be sexually abused and assaulted.
-I couldn’t believe it.
-I can say that I kind of created a hate towards this person and knew that I could never be with them.
-I never told anyone after that until I started attending church in 2013.
+I was immediately confused.
+Why would I asked to be sexually abused and assaulted?
+I was at an age I couldn’t consent or even knew what was going on at first.
+That situation created a deep hurt and I never told anyone after that until I started attending church in 2013.

-Along with unhealthy relationships I found a new love; drugs, preferably cocaine and ecstasy.
+Along with unhealthy relationships.
+I found a new love; drugs, preferably cocaine and ecstasy.
 I instantly became attracted to the buoyant feeling it had given me.
 After the first time the sexual abuse had happened it was like my soul had left my body and I was no longer Stephanie.
 I was just a body walking around with no life.
 The drugs made me feel alive.
 I never became a full-blown addict.
 I was not out in the streets looking for drugs.
 I did not become homeless because of drugs.
 I generally just used when I was out clubbing.
 If I had the money then all was well.
 If I didn’t then I didn’t do any.
 Although, being a bartender at the time had its perks; I generally didn’t have to go looking far.
 It usually came to me.
-Thankfully though, by the grace of God I overcame that dependence and have not touched either one for 6 years.
+Thankfully though, by the grace of God I overcame that dependence to both substances.

 One question I often get asked is how did you get over it?
 The answer is I had to go through a lot of painful emotions and really confront what was oppressing me.
 It was not easy, since shame was a familiar scar that overpowered my life.
 It was deeply rooted from my childhood.
 I didn’t even believe in Jesus Christ at the time, so I couldn’t necessarily say where was God in the midst of all this?
 But, once I decided to forgive my offender it became easier to get through it.
 Although, only the power of Jesus could ever convince me to forgive my transgressors.
 He holds all the glory.